Curriculum Guide

 Class VIII

-All students must take English each semester and a quantitative course during the first semester.
-Students normally take five major courses in the first semester.
-In the second semester, students typically take four courses and the ILE Seminar.
-The ILE Seminar will prepare students for the senior Independent Learning Experience.
+AAll students must take English each semester and a quantitative course during the first semester.
+Students typically take five major courses in the first semester, and four major courses and the ILE Seminar in the second semester.
+The ILE Seminar will prepare students for the senior Independent Learning Experience, which they will complete in May.
 By senior year, students will typically have completed all other graduation requirements.
+Students must complete the global studies requirement and all remaining required performing or visual arts credits by the first semester of Class VIII.

 Below is a visual representation of the General Graduation Requirements.